Code-Institute-Submissions/YogaCity/README.md

 At the bottom will be a map, full width, with a marker with the location name. <br>
 The map will be zoomed in and the area surrounding of the yoga location is clearly visible.<br>
 The title and location text will be in big white letters for good visabilatyin, the background of the marker will be color gold. <br>
-The golden background will have a little tip underneath, so it looks like a text balloon.<br><br>
+The golden background will have a little tip underneath, so it looks like a text balloon.<br>

 __Sign Up__<br>
 One big image will fill the page, full width.<br>